Cape Town water crisis: Enforced reductions

 The limit for personal water use was constantly revised downwards throughout the crisis, with the lowest bound being 50 litres per day per person effective 1 February 2018.
 This level of use is just a third of the average daily water consumption of 150 litres in the United Kingdom and a sixth of average daily use in the United States.
 Urban residents were requested not to flush the toilet after urinating, to flush using rainwater or grey water after defecating, and to reduce the length and frequency of showers.
 In order to conserve water, hand sanitizer was provided in offices and public buildings for use instead of conventional hand-washing.
 Some cafes began using plastic and paper cups and plates to reduce dishwashing.
-Using municipal water to top up pools, irrigate lawns or hose down surfaces is forbidden.
+Using municipal water to top up pools, irrigate lawns or hose down surfaces was forbidden.
 It is estimated that around 50 percent of households adhered to water restrictions.

 The City explored various measures to ensure compliance: